-Does Luol Deng Buyout Give Lakers Better Odds To Land Kevin Durant, Kawhi Leonard?
+Does Luol Deng Buyout Set Lakers Up To Land Kevin Durant Or Kawhi Leonard?

 The top players who can be unrestricted free agents next summer are Golden State Warriors forward Kevin Durant and Toronto Raptors forward Kawhi Leonard.

 Leonard has been linked to the Lakers quite a bit in trade rumors over the last year.
 He was born in Los Angeles and played college basketball for one year at San Diego State.
-But the Lakers don’t need to trade for Leonard since he’ll be a UFA next offseason.
+But the Lakers don’t need to trade for Leonard, since he’ll be a UFA next offseason.
 Why give up valuable trade assets for a player you can just sign next summer?

 The only reason would be the Paul George example.
-He was linked to the Lakers in many trade rumors for more than a year, then re-signed with the Oklahoma City in July without even giving his hometown Lakers a free-agent meeting.
+George was linked to the Lakers in trade rumors for more than a year, then re-signed with the Oklahoma City in July without even giving his hometown Lakers a free-agent meeting.

 Time will tell if Leonard will take a similar path as George, but the Lakers do have plenty of options in free agency next summer now that they’ve created the necessary cap space as a result of the Deng buyout.